Nazeeefa/nanopore-data-visualisation/README.md

 ## Nanopore Data Visualisation

+The idea is to build a collection of scripts used to create figures in preprints or publications.
+So, it can benefit other researchers in a way that they can reproduce figures using their data.
+Let's make nanopore research more visual!

 - **nanoPy** = folder for Python scripts
 - **nanopoRe** = folder for scripts written in R